-Farming 07: The Role Of Irrigation Water In Coffee Production – Whole Farming is a special column from Helena Coffee Vietnam that provides an overview of what you can and/or can’t control, as well as how to exercise what controls you can create a sustainable crop and a good cup of coffee.
+Farming 07: The Role Of Irrigation Water In Coffee Production – Whole Farming is a particular column from Helena Coffee Vietnam that provides an overview of what you can and can’t control, as well as how to exercise what holds you can create a sustainable crop and a good cup of coffee.

 Irrigation is the controlled supply of water to plants.
-Watering helps coffee plants grow healthy and productive during periods of little rain, but there are also other benefits – controlling flowering time and fruit ripening, potentially protecting the soil (compacting), or preventing weed growth.
+Watering helps coffee plants grow healthy and productive during periods of little rain.
+Still, there are other benefits – controlling flowering time and fruit ripening, potentially protecting the soil (compacting), or preventing weed growth.

-Only 10% of the agricultural land used to grow coffee in Brazil is irrigated, however, this 10% provides 22% of the total coffee production per year (Gleice A. de Assis et al., 2014).
+Only 10% of the agricultural land used to grow coffee in Brazil is irrigated.
+However, this 10% provides 22% of the total coffee production yearly (Gleice A. de Assis et al., 2014).

 This statistic shows that irrigation has a significant impact on increasing productivity.

-Enhancing the supply of water and nutrients through irrigation combined with fertilization also allows for a higher density of cultivated crops, increasing yields many times over the same land area.
+Enhancing the water supply and nutrients through irrigation combined with fertilization also allows for a higher density of cultivated crops, increasing yields over the same land area.

-However, when applied in practice there is no one-size-fits-all approach: the ideal amount and duration of irrigation depends on local conditions including latitude, precipitation distribution, timing and severity of the dry season, soil type, and depth.
+However, when applied in practice, there is no one-size-fits-all approach: the ideal amount and irrigation duration depends on local conditions, including latitude, precipitation distribution, timing and severity of the dry season, soil type, and depth.

 For robusta, watering helps to produce flowers by 48-57% and if irrigation is maintained during the dry season, the yield will increase by 85-95% compared to non-irrigated areas. – Naidu, 2003